gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 influential on the regression model slope coefficients.
 One part of the regular diagnostic plots we will use for regression models displays the leverages on the x-axis, the standardized residuals on the y-axis, and adds contour lines for Cook's Distances in a panel that is labeled "Residuals vs Leverage".
+\index{Residuals vs Leverage plot}
+This
-This allows us to see the potential for impact of a point (leverage), how far it's observation was from the regression line (residual), and to see a measure of that point's influence (Cook's D).
+allows us to see the potential for impact of a point (leverage), how far it's observation was from the regression line (residual), and to see a measure of that point's influence (Cook's D).
+\index{residuals}

 \indent To extract the level of Cook's D on the "Residuals vs Leverage" plot, look for contours to show up on the upper and lower right of the plot.
+\index{Residuals vs Leverage plot}
-They show increasing levels of influence going to the upper and lower right corners as you combine higher leverage (x-axis) and larger residuals (y-axis) -- the two ingredients required to be influential on the line.
+They show increasing
+levels of influence going to the upper and lower right corners as you combine higher leverage (x-axis) and larger residuals (y-axis) -- the two ingredients required to be influential on the line.
 The contours are displayed for Cook's D